CapRevolutionary/TVex/README.md

 ## 🧑‍💻 Author

-Made with ❤️ for Plex fans by [Your Name](https://github.com/yourusername)
+Made with ❤️ for Plex fans by [CapRevolutionary](https://github.com/yourusername)